 Guided by Maria’s vision, the Law Center has used the power of the law to advocate in legislatures and courts across the country for millions of men, women, children and families whose voices are seldom heard.

-Please help us honor the vision, contributions, and legacy as Maria Foscarinis moves to the next stage of her career—teaching and writing on homeless and housing advocacy!
+Please help us honor the vision, contributions, and legacy as Maria Foscarinis moves to the next stage of her career—teaching and writing on homeless and housing advocacy.
+Give to the Foscarinis Fund today!